Visit our Sister Sites:

 Holiday Insights

-Periodical Cicadas
+2021 Periodical Cicadas

-Cicada broods arrive almost every year.
-2007 and 2008 will see sizable cicada infestations in some parts of the country.
-Then, we will get a respite in 2009 and 2010.
 There are many types of Cicada, each with a different life cycle.
 The life cycle is in years.
 Most common are the 17 Year Cicada, also called the "17 Year Locust", and the 13 Year Cicada.
 Upon reaching maturity, adult Cicadas emerge from holes in the ground where they have lived for the past 17 years.
 That's when the noise and the ruckus begins.
+The cicada sound, from millions of bugs, can be very un-nerving.
 Fortunately, their adult life span above ground is short, lasting about two to six weeks.

 The Life Cycle